 If for any reason a seat is vacated on the Council, the replacement shall be the Alternate from the district represented and shall serve until the regular term expires.
 If the unexpired term is one year or more, a new Alternate shall be elected at the next general election.

-If a member/alternate is unable to complete their term for any reason, this position may be filled by majority vote of the Council.
+If a Council member or alternate is unable to complete their term for any reason, this position may be filled by majority vote of the Council.
 Applications will be solicited by advertising the vacant position to the organization district.
 In the situation of two or more applicants, the council members shall vote to fill the position and the seat will go to the applicant with the most votes.
 A tie vote shall be broken by flipping a coin, in the presence of a neutral party.

-If a Council Member or Alternate moves from the district he/she represents, he/she shall vacate the position at the end of the election year, whether or not the elected term is expired at that time.
+If a Council Member or Alternate moves from the district they represent, they shall vacate the position at the end of the election year (May 30), whether or not the elected term is expired at that time.
 A replacement (alternate) shall be elected at the next general election.

 Any Council Member is subject to recall, after serving a minimum term of three (3) months, by presentation to the Council of a petition bearing a simple majority of signatures from the District he/she is representing.

 The Council, by majority vote, may remove a Member for excessive absenteeism (three successive absences).

+If the number of constituents within a district increases to the level where additional representation is warranted, Council representation shall be adjusted at the next scheduled general election through the application of the election process outlined in Article VIII, Section 3.

+If a member is removed from the Council for excessive absenteeism (three successive absences), their seat will be replaced by the alternate of that district in accordance with Article Vl, Section 3a.
+The alternate for that district will then be replaced at the next election according to the process outlined in Article VIII, Section 3.

 ARTICLE VI - OFFICERS